fbaube/wasm-go-starter/README.md

 ## Tinkering

-Feel free to modify `main.go` to see what you can make it do.
+Modify `main.go` to see what you can make it do.
-Every time you run `wash dev`, the `gen/` subdirectory is wiped clean and repopulated.
+Every time you run `wash dev`, the `gen/` and `build/` subdirectories are wiped clean and repopulated.

 Modifying any other file may deeply break things.
-Be prepared to roll back modifications.
+Be prepared to roll back your modifications.

 <br/>